the1lab/1lab/src/Data/Sum/Properties.lagda.md

 Note that, in general, being a [[proposition]] and [[contractible]] are not preserved under coproducts.
-Consider the case where `(A, a)` and `(B, b)` are both contractible (this generalises to propositions): Then their coproduct has two distinct points, `in­l a` and `inr b`.
+Consider the case where `(A, a)` and `(B, b)` are both contractible (this generalises to propositions): Then their coproduct has two distinct points, `inl a` and `inr b`.
 However, the coproduct of _disjoint_ propositions is a proposition:

 ```agda